jimcasey/home/docs/cloud-ide.md

 apt install ddclient
 ```

 I use Namecheap as my DNS provider, and while DDClient will run a configuration script, it can be opaque.
-[This reference][17] was useful for determining the correct properties, but for reference, this the `/etc/ddclient.conf` that worked for me:
+[This reference][17] was useful for determining the correct properties, but this the `/etc/ddclient.conf` that worked for me:

 ```conf
 use=web web=https://dynamicdns.park-your-domain.com/getip